 Data, policy, research and information We provide regular analyses of migration statistics and trends to local authorities and other partners [for example local migration profiles in each local area].
 We work with localities to provide timely and accurate data, regular policy briefings and ad hoc information and briefings on request.
 Our website is a key resource on migration in the region and includes a searchable database of all local research on migration.

-Expert support for local integration We provide free training and guidance to local areas on migration issues, including 'Introduction to migration' and themed detailed sessions.
+Expert support for local integration We provide some training and guidance to local areas on migration issues.
 We provide learning programmes and networks on key migration issues to help to develop and deliver services appropriately and effectively.
 Further support is provided on developing strategic functions and relationships, local planning and delivery.

 Responding to change – new communities, new providers We enable local areas to understand and respond to new communities, such as Roma, through dedicated support, information and resources.
 We ensure strategic oversight and scrutiny of new asylum housing arrangements and changes to policies and protocols, involving local partners and negotiating on their behalf.